yorgoh/qiskit-metal/README.md

 ipython kernel install --user --name=<any_name_for_kernel>
 ```

-This will create a kernel for the conda environment that is active at the moment.
+This will create a kernel for the Conda environment that is active at the moment.

 Once inside `jupyter lab`, switch to the newly created kernel to be able to work with qiskit-metal.